-Since we first talked about your project something may have changed and the Pre-Application Site Plan meeting allows us to discuss it in more detail.
+Since we have first talked about your project something may have changed and the Pre-Application Site Plan meeting allows us to discuss it more in detail.
 This is a great opportunity to talk about ideas before they are finalized by your design professional.